Table of contents:

 Comparison table

-Foot type | Main use | Suitable fabrics | Machine compatibility |
+| Type of presser foot | Main use | Suitable fabrics | Machine compatibility |

-Buttonhole | Automatic creation | Cotton, linen, poplin | Universal or brand specific |
+| Buttonhole | Automatic creation | Cotton, linen, poplin | Universal or brand-specific |

-Zipper | Installing a zip | Jeans, gabardine | All brands with clip |
+| Zipper closure | Zipper installation | Jeans, gabardine | All brands with clip |

-Teflon | Sliding on surface | Faux leather, PVC, vinyl | Juki, Janome, Singer |
+| Teflon | Sliding on surface | Faux leather, PVC, vinyl | Juki, Janome, Singer |

-Invisible hem | Clean finishes | Veil, fine cotton | Clip-on or screw-on foot |
+| Invisible hem | Clean finishes | Voile, fine cotton | Clip-on or screwed foot |

 How to choose the right presser foot?